The Tritons have won two NWAC championships (2000, 2002), four league titles, and four top four finishes, including a second-place showing in 2013.

 Edmonds collects road win at Skagit, ties No. 2 Peninsula in Port Angeles

-The Edmonds CC women's soccer team continues to turn heads -- this past week it was because of a 5-2 road win at Skagit Valley, followed by a hard-fought 1-1 draw in Port Angeles at No. 2-ranked Peninsula College.
+The Edmonds College women's soccer team continues to turn heads -- this past week it was because of a 5-2 road win at Skagit Valley, followed by a hard-fought 1-1 draw in Port Angeles at No. 2-ranked Peninsula College.
 After the first round of NWAC North action, Edmonds finds themselves tied atop the standings at 4-0-1 with Peninsula.
 The Tritons are 5-0-2 overall and snuck in the first NWAC Coaches Poll rankings at No. 8.
 NWAC Coaches Poll Rankings > >

 Even with some injuries, the Tritons have been able to sustain by using an offensive attack not seen since the program's run to the NWAC title game in 2013.
 Much of that is due in part to the NWAC's leading goal scorer, Kailin Wiley.
 The freshman from Mukilteo is lighting up the back of the net with 8 goals scored in the Tritons' past three matches.